 Simplifying the Perfect Burp

-How can I make baby burp?
-Moms on Call shares three key components for producing a satisfying burp.
+How can I make my baby burp?
+Moms on Call shares three key components for producing a satisfying burp (for baby)!

 The three key componants to producing that elusive yet satisfying burp involve:

 - The natural timing of the perfect burp is ¾ of the way through a feeding and at the end.

 - If you’re breastfeeding, burp in between each side and at the end.

 - Burping sessions last 2-3 minutes tops (this is a sprint – not a marathon).

 - Over the shoulder with some light pats that go from the middle of the back upwards.